 If your own bio hair is longer than your hair system, or if your hairstyle calls for it, you need to decide whether you want the finished lengths to be cut to blend into your own hair or covering your own hair with the hair in the system.
 In the latter case, you do not have to add length to account for the cut-in.

-The above order specifications are really important which need to be discussed in detail with your hairstylist, and you should thoroughly think through and plan ahead for.
+The above order specifications are really important which need to be discussed in detail with your hairstylist, and you should thoroughly think through and plan ahead.

 Anatural front hairline is probably the most common question when you order a hair system.
 However, everyone has their own opinions on “natural look”.
 So how do you go about designing your most natural front hairline?

-The age appropriate recession is one of the most important things you need to decide carefully.
+The age-appropriate recession is one of the most important things you need to decide carefully.
 Recession goes for both men and women which means no one has a straight line of hair across their front hairline.
-When we talk about recession, the drastic “V” appearance may jumps into our mind, but that is just an extreme example.
+When we talk about recession, the drastic “V” appearance may jump into our minds, but that is just an extreme example.
 Finding the best amount of recession will make you look even younger.

-We have to face the truth that no one, even those with naturally thick hair have a dense line of hair at their front hairline.
+We have to face the truth that no one, even those with naturally thick hair havs a dense line of hair at their front hairline.
 There is a natural transition starting with finer hairs that graduate to a fuller density.
 This can be replicated on a full lace or lace front system design.
-In a high def hairline, the hair are knotted in to the lace material individually to mimic a naturally growing hairline.
+In a high def hairline, the hair is knotted into the lace material individually to mimic a naturally growing hairline.
 After the hair has been knotted into the base material, the knots can be bleached to lighten their appearance, giving an even natural appearance.

-In order to keep the most natural looking of your hairline during the attachment, you may want to use a liquid adhesive.
-The choice of liquid adhesive really depend on yourself and how much bonding time you want to achieve.
+In order to keep the most natural-looking of your hairline during the attachment, you may want to use a liquid adhesive.
+The choice of liquid adhesive really depends on yourself and how much bonding time you want to achieve.
 Any liquid adhesive can be used with lace-based materials, all you need to do is to ensure that it is dry before placing the lace onto it.